PECOS-packages/PECOS/docs/api_guide/error_generators.rst

 -----------

 The ``GatewiseGen`` class allow one to define custom stochastic error-models where for each ideal gate-type the errors applied to the ideal gate and the classical probability distribution for applying errors can be specified.
-Since many examples of using the class are given, I have moved the discussion of the ``GatewiseGen`` class to :ref:`example-gate-error-models`.

 The follow section provides examples of how ``error_models`` are used in practice